Frequently Asked Questions

 The College of Europe requires at least a C1 level in the Common European Framework of Reference for Languages.
 The Fletcher School requires a minimum TOEFL score of 100 (with sub-scores of 25 on each section) or an IELTS score of 7 (with sub-scores of 7 on each section).

 Students are not required to demonstrate proficiency in a language other than English but do have the option to demonstrate foreign language proficiency.
-Students who choose, and successfully complete, this option will have their passing results noted on their Fletcher transcript.
+Students who choose this option will have their passing results noted on their Fletcher transcript.
 Some courses at the College of Europe are offered in French and students must be proficient in French to enroll in these courses.

 Students beginning at Fletcher are required to take eight courses with at least one course from each of the three divisions: International Law & Organizations; Diplomacy, History and Politics; and Economics & International Business.
 At the College of Europe, MATA students are affiliated with one of the five study programs and follow a tailor-made study tracks: Interdisciplinary Studies (Natolin), International Relations and Diplomacy Studies, Political and Governance Studies, Economic Studies, or Legal Studies.